 In the Spring of 2017 we set out to make our mobile player more useable.
-There had been very little innovation work on the mobile player and we knew things like scrubbing on a small device like a phone weren’t easy.
+There had been very little recent innovation on the mobile player and we knew experiences, such as scrubbing, on small devices like mobile phones could be cumbersome.

-In this next concept, you could interact with the traditional forward/back buttons as usual by tapping to advance forwards or backwards by some pre-set amount of time or by tapping and holding on the button, you could expose a UI that would allow you to scroll within a much smaller time frame for finer grain scrubbing.
+In this next concept, you could interact with the traditional forward/back buttons as usual by tapping to advance in either direction by some pre-set amount of time (e.g. 30 seconds), but we introduced a new action where tapping and holding on the button, would expose a new UI that allowed for finer grain control by scrubbing within a much smaller time frame.

-As I mentioned, we didn’t anticipate moving any business metrics — our main goal was increasing overall usability — however, we were pleasantly surprised that our new design also lead to increase in overall streaming.
+As I mentioned, we didn’t anticipate moving any business metrics — our main goal was increasing overall usability — however, we were pleasantly surprised that our new design also lead to an increase in overall streaming.

 The team that worked on this project, which include Ben J., Glen D., and Michaela W. as well as myself, was granted a U.S. patent for the player design and functionality.